Park Tower Stamford: Construction and delays

 In March 2007, Thomas Rich announced that construction would begin by July.
 A groundbreaking ceremony was held on May 15, 2007.
 Trump, former MSNBC anchor Rita Cosby and lawyer Mickey Sherman were among more than 125 people who attended the event, at which Cosby served as emcee.
 Trump, Malloy, and state lieutenant governor Michael Fedele gave speeches during the event.
 Condominium units went on sale the same day, with the opening of a sales office and model condominium unit inside the neighboring Target store.
 Actual construction could not begin until a building permit was issued for the foundation; it was believed that construction could begin as soon as early June 2007.
 The project was expected to cost $160 million, including $150 million in financing from the Bank of Scotland.
 The project's general contractor was George A. Fuller Company.
 Trump Parc was expected to become the first LEED-certified building in Connecticut.

 In early August 2007, the trees located on the property were removed and donated to local parks, allowing for the start of the building's foundation.
 In September 2007, scenes were shot outside Trump Parc and inside its model apartments for the film Righteous Kill.
 By that time, 27 units had been sold in the project.
 By January 2008, Vince McMahon purchased one of the project's penthouses.
 In February 2008, construction had reached the fourth floor, while 42 units had been sold up to that time.

 In May 2008, a 10-pound piece of metal plunged 25 floors from the building during construction and tore through a water delivery truck, striking the driver in the right shoulder and leaving minor injuries.
 The following month, a three-foot-long piece of cable fell from the 29th floor and crushed the roof of a car below, but did not result in any injuries.
 Construction was halted for the weekend so workers could undergo a safety training session.

-In July 2008, a round metal object, approximately three inches long, fell from the building and crashed through a window at the University of Connecticut at Stamford, located across the street.
+In July 2008, a round metal object, approximately three inches long, fell from a building and crashed through a window at the University of Connecticut at Stamford, located across the street.
 While no one was injured, city officials halted construction again that day after discovering that adequate safety measures had not been taken.
-City officials planned to appoint an onsite inspector to monitor future progress at the project.
+City officials planned to appoint an onsite inspector to monitor the future progress of the project.
 Construction resumed on July 31, 2008.

 On August 2, 2008, a four-by-four piece of wood fell from the building and crashed through the roof of a postal truck.
 The university subsequently closed its main entrance to protect students.
 While Cappelli called the incident "inexcusable," he noted that weather may have been a factor: "You had a perfectly beautiful summer day that turned into a 50-mph wind gust."
 On August 6, 2008, city officials agreed to have a covered walkway constructed to protect students and other pedestrians, while also planning to put up signs directing students away from the construction site.